dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 The dprint CLI (command line interface/executable) has no knowledge of how to format code in a specific language.
 This is left up to the plugins.
 For example, if you want to format JSON code then you must specify to use a JSON code formatting plugin.

-Plugins are specified per codebase in a configuration file (_.dprintrc.json_) found at the root directory or `config` folder of a codebase.
+Plugins are specified per codebase in a configuration file (_dprint.json_) found at the root directory of a codebase.

 ```json
 {